Derbyshire care services directory

 All care homes are registered by the Care Quality Commission (CQC) to ensure they comply with national minimum standards.

 The need for care often arises when least expected.
 As a result many older people, or their relatives, are faced with financial and legal problems and the need to make decisions on matters of which they may have very little understanding.

-They find their money runs out long before their need for care ceases.
+They find their money runs out long before their need for care ends.
 With that loss often goes the independence, dignity and right of choice they deserve at perhaps the most vulnerable time of their life.

-It is therefore of paramount importance to seek specialist advice on meeting the cost of care.
+So it's really important to seek specialist advice on meeting the cost of care.

 When assessing an individual's needs, consideration should be given to which investments or care fee plans would be most suitable to meet care costs.

 Look at entitlement to local and health authority support and Department for Work and Pensions benefits.

 Consider tax implications and seek guidance on important legal matters.